tnelson/Forge/forge/domains/crypto/README.md

 This Forge language echoes the description in [Prototyping Formal Methods Tools: A Protocol Analysis Case Study](https://cs.brown.edu/~tbn/publications/ssdnk-fest21-forge.pdf) by Siegel, et al. We suggest using `#lang forge` to write your queries, importing the requisite [CPSA](https://github.com/mitre/cpsa) definitions from a similarly-named `#lang forge/domains/crypto` file.
 You can see an example of how this works in [`examples/reflect.rkt`](examples/reflect.rkt) (the CSPA definitions) and [`examples/reflect.frg`](examples/reflect.frg) (the queries to be run).

+A reader interested in only the _domain model_ should skip to the final section of this page, which touches on lessons learned.

 ## CPSA

 This system accepts protocol definitions in CPSA's input language.
 As this effort was meant for teaching, we only support the "simple" term language at the moment, and some more advanced features may be elided.
 Concretely, there are two CPSA languages: